alexmeise/alexmeise.github.io/cv.md

 ### Qualification Summary

-*   Cloud Engineer specialized in AWS and Kubernetes.
+*   Cloud Engineer specialized in AWS/GCP and Kubernetes.

-*   Operations and Project Work.
+*   Operations and Project Work, Team Player.

-*   Spanish, English, German, Team player.
+*   Spanish C2, English C1, German B2, French A1.

 ### Employment

-#### Senior DevOps at nodeguardians.io - May 2022 - Present
+#### Senior DevOps at nodeguardians.io - May 2022 - Dec 2022

-> Terraform, Kubernetes, GCP and AWS.
+> GCP and Kubernetes with Docker and Terraform.
+Kube-Prometheus.

 #### Senior Cloud SRE at CAPSiDE/NTT - Feb 2019 - May 2022